johnwalkington/fun-in-the-sun/README.md

 supported by analysis

 ## Limitations of analysis
+Sentiment analysis is hard to fine-tune, so we encountered errors where our Textblob algorithm could not understand the context of some customer reviews.
+For example, customer reviews that had double negatives were falsely flagged as being negative.
+If a reviewer were to say something like, "this product does not make me break out with acne," which is a positive review, our Textblob would see the "not" and classify it as negative.
+We were able to fix this problem by simplifying our review classes to three levels of sentiment where before we had five, and our classification became more accurate.
+However, we are likely missing some nuance in our classification of language.

 ## Extensions of analysis/areas for more research
 what would be required to improve the analysis?